iterative/mlem.ai/content/docs/get-started/index.md

 ### Local model serving

-You can `mlem serve` a model for you using different [server implementations].
-Let's use FastAPI here, since serving models via a REST API is a common need:
+You can `mlem serve` a model using different [server implementations].
+Let's use FastAPI here, since serving models as a REST API is a common need:

 ```cli
 $ mlem serve fastapi --model models/rf